showell/elm-py/articles/AboutDict.md

 ## Dict Equality

-You will hear people (including me) say that Dict.elm is 100% pure Elm, and that's true, but there are a couple compiler back doors that it relies on.
+Dict.elm is truly 100% pure Elm, and it doesn't call kernel code.

+There are, however, a couple compiler features that work in support of Dict.
 When you compare two instances of Dict for equality (using either `Basics.eq` or `==`), you are actually invoking some custom-written JS code that the compiler emits: